lndecastro/AICofounder/EAIBS/Module4_Plan_to_Pitch.md

 ```

 Evaluate: Are the answers accurate, specific, and compelling?
 Do they reflect your actual
-Blueprint — or generic placeholders?
+Blueprint, or generic placeholders?
 Refine the knowledge base or instructions until each
 answer would satisfy a real investor.

----

-**Role 2 — Customer-Facing Explainer**
+**Role 2: Customer-Facing Explainer**

 Test your assistant with the questions a curious potential customer would ask:

-🤖 **Test your Personalized Assistant:**
+**Test your Personalized Assistant:**
 ```
 1. "What exactly does your product do?"
 2. "Is this right for someone in my situation — [describe your target customer]?"